Ignazio Abate: Early career

 Abate started playing football with amateur club Rescaldina, before joining AC Milan's youth system in 1999.
 During the 2003–04 season, he made his professional debut, playing in a Coppa Italia game against Sampdoria on 3 December.
-He also made his debut in European competitions, in a Champions League group-stage game versus Celta Vigo on 9 December.
-In that match he set the record as the youngest Milan player to ever play in the UEFA Champions League, at 17 years and 27 days.
+He made his debut, in European competitions, in a Champions League group-stage game versus Celta Vigo on 9 December.
+In that match, he set the record as the youngest Milan player to ever play in the UEFA Champions League, at 17 years and 27 days.

 Various loan spells (2004–2007)

-For the 2004–05 season he was loaned out to Napoli in Serie C1, where he made 29 appearances and scored 2 goals.
-In the summer of 2005 he had been set to spend the following season on loan at Serie A side Sampdoria.
-However, prior to the actual start of the competitions, he was called back and loaned to Piacenza instead, though he only made 13 appearances in his first Serie B season.
-The following one was more successful for the young winger, who made 38 appearances during his loan spell at Modena.
+For the 2004–05 season, he was loaned out to Napoli in Serie C1, where he made 29 appearances and scored 2 goals.
+Initially set to spend the 2005–06 season on loan at Serie A side Sampdoria, his proposed loan to the Blucerchiati was terminated by his parent club, who then loaned him to Serie B side Piacenza, where he made 13 appearances.
+The following campaign was more successful for the young winger, who made 38 appearances during his loan spell at Modena.

 Serie A debut (2007–2009)

-In the 2007–08 season Abate eventually made his Serie A debut, after being acquired by Empoli in a co-ownership deal, for €900,000.
+In the 2007–08 season, Abate eventually made his Serie A debut, after being acquired by Empoli in a co-ownership deal, for €900,000.
 That year, he also scored his first goal in Serie A, in a match against Genoa, on 27 April 2008.
 Following Empoli's relegation, Milan fully purchased him for €2 million as well as Luca Antonini for €2.75M (and sold Nicola Pozzi and Lino Marzoratti for €4.75M total fee) only to send him to Torino in another co-ownership deal, for €2 million.
-Despite an early injury, he had a good season, appearing in 25 games and scoring 1 goal.
+Despite an early injury, he had a good season, featuring in 25 games and scoring 1 goal.

 Back to AC Milan

-On 24 June 2009, Milan reclaimed Abate for €2.55 million and this time he was included in the team roster for the upcoming 2009–10 season.
+On 24 June 2009, Milan reclaimed Abate for €2.55 million and this time he was included in the team squad for the upcoming 2009–10 season.
 After serving mainly as a reserve midfielder in the first few games, he later started to be employed as the regular right back by Milan head coach, Leonardo.
 He made 36 appearances in his first season back at Milan.
 Due to his good performances, on 11 February 2010 he was offered and signed an extension to his contract until 2014.